Please read this notice before you book your VR experience

-Samsung and Oculus, the manufacturers of the products used to deliver the VR experiences (‘the VR products’) advise that:
+Pico, the manufacturers of the product used to deliver the VR experiences (‘the VR product’) advise that:

 Participation in the VR experiences involves a certain level of inherent risk.
 By participating in the VR experiences, you agree to assume this risk on behalf of yourself or a child of whom you are the parent or guardian.
 To the maximum extent permitted by law, the National Museum excludes all liability for loss, damage or injury of any kind (including caused by negligence) that you may suffer as a result of participating in the VR experiences and you agree to release the National Museum from any such liability.